 Municipal Bond Income Is Exempt From Federal and State Income Taxes

 Imagine that you are 65 years old.
-You have no debt, own your home outright, and have built up $500,000 in savings over a long work career.
+You have no debt, own your home outright, and have built up $500,000 in savings over a long working career.
 You have a choice between investing in general corporate bonds or tax-free municipal bonds.
 The corporate bonds yield 7%, and the tax-free municipal bonds yield 5%.

 That means the corporate bonds would generate $35,000 in interest income each year for you, upon which to live, pay your bills, keep food in the pantry and medicine in the cupboard.
 You would have to pay ordinary income taxes on this money.
 The tax-free municipal bonds, on the other hand, would generate $25,000 per year in interest income.
-You wouldn't owe a single penny in Federal or state taxes on these bonds if you were buying securities issued in your home state.
+You wouldn't owe a single penny in federal or state taxes on these bonds if you were buying securities issued in your home state.

 Which of the two is the better investment option for your portfolio?
 To discover the answer to that question, you must calculate something known as the taxable-equivalent yield.
 Generally speaking, the lower your tax bracket, the more favorable corporate bonds will be as an investment, whereas the higher your tax bracket, the more favorable municipal bonds appear.

-One trap you should avoid is the habit new investors seem to pick up that causes them to reflexively put tax-free municipal bonds in retirement plans that are shielded from taxes due to their inherent structure.
+One trap you should avoid is the habit that new investors seem to pick up that causes them to put tax-free municipal bonds in retirement plans that are shielded from taxes due to their inherent structure.

 Even if you are in the highest tax bracket levied in the United States, the income within your 401(k) plan or other retirement accounts is already shielded from the IRS, making corporate bond yields a better choice from a taxation perspective in most situations.

 A handy rule to keep in mind is that opposites attract: Taxable bonds go into tax-free accounts, and tax-free bonds go in taxable accounts.